-To make matters worse, as I was learning my new roll, I discovered that David was not terribly organized, and I had to create new systems and procedures to make the company run more efficiently.
+To make matters worse, as I was learning my new role, I discovered that David was not terribly organized.
+I had to create new systems and procedures to make the company run more efficiently.
 Needless to say, my emotional coping skills were stretched past the breaking point.

 This is when I discovered the wonderful and often unsung strength of women.
-Many of them either had cancer, or had partners who had cancer.
-I was able to talk, cry, and worry with them and slowly their collective strength buoyed me up until I was able to regain my own center.
+Many of them either had cancer or had partners who had cancer.
+I was able to talk, cry, and worry with them.
+Slowly their collective strength buoyed me up until I was able to regain my own center.

 So how does my story end?
 David survived cancer and we are stronger as a couple because of it.
+The company is also thriving!
 I created streamlined systems so the company operates smoothly and is not dependent on one person.
-I was instrumental in getting rid of toxic clients, vendors and employees.
+We have gotten rid of toxic clients, vendors, and employees.